pconrad-fb/ghost-in-the-machine/README.md

 When the player solves the final context, the `greeting` from the `end` node is displayed and the game is over.

+## Other Things to Know

+Cookies autosave change the prefix so people can play more than one GitM game

+If you want, you can change the names of the files (and change the names where they're loaded in the HTML file)
 ---